DineshkumarJP/dobby-security/README.md

 # dobby-security

-Dobby Security is a script that checks for security around deploying dobby containers in production
+Dobby Security Tool is a script based tool for checking security configurations of dobby container.
+It is based on CIS_Docker_Benchmark_v1.3.1 standard and heavily influenced from docker-bench-security.

 The tests are automated for each dobby containers.